 5. Hairstyles and Extension

-A lot of people out do not know that some hairstyles especially braid, can add uneasy pressure to the hair strands, edges, and scalp.
+Many people do not know that some hairstyles, especially braid, can add uneasy pressure to the hair strands, edges, and scalp.

-In case you aren’t aware, these hairstyles can cause splitting, follicles damage, and hair loss.
+In case you aren’t aware, these hairstyles can cause splitting, follicle damage, and hair loss.

 How To Repair

 - Give your hair some time, so the damaged edges and hair regrow.

 - Keep hairstyle loose and simple.

 - Discard any style or hair extension that adds severe pressure to your edge and strands.